Al-Turrah: Mosques

-The architectural styles of the Mamluk and Umayyad periods played a significant role in the design of mosques in Al-Turrah and other locations in Jordan.
+The architectural styles of the Mamluk and Umayyad periods played a significant role in the design of mosques in Al-Turra and other locations in Jordan.
 This is due to Jordan's geographical location, which encompasses the Arabian Peninsula, Iraq, the Levant, and Egypt.
 These regions share a cultural and architectural heritage that is inextricably linked to their origins.
-It is of interest to note that the Omari Mosque was the first mosque in Al-Turrah.
+It is of interest to note that the Omari Mosque was the first mosque in Al-Turra.
 Rebuilt in 1303 AH, shortly after the construction of modern housing in the town, it was the sole mosque until the establishment of Sharhbil ibn Hasna Mosque in 1964.
 There are a number of mosques in the town that date back to the Islamic conquest: